Aaron Judge: 2022: AL home run record, MVP

 Judge hit his 55th home run during the first game of a doubleheader against the Minnesota Twins on September 7 off rookie starting pitcher Louie Varland.
 He became the fourth player in MLB history to hit at least 55 home runs and steal at least 15 bases in a season, joining Babe Ruth (1921), Sammy Sosa (1998), and Ken Griffey Jr. (1997–98).
-On September 18 against the Milwaukee Brewers, Judge equaled Hank Greenberg and Sosa's record of 11 multiple home run games in an MLB season, bringing up his 58th and 59th home runs, while also tying and surpassing Greenberg (1938) and Jimmie Foxx (1932) for the AL single season record for most home runs by a right handed batter.
+On September 18 against the Milwaukee Brewers, Judge equaled Hank Greenberg and Sosa's record of 11 multiple home run games in an MLB season, hitting his 58th and 59th home runs, while also tying and surpassing Greenberg (1938) and Jimmie Foxx (1932) for the AL single-season record for most home runs by a right-handed batter.
 Judge's 60th home run came on September 20.

-On September 28, Judge hit his 61st home run off Tim Mayza of the Toronto Blue Jays, tying Roger Maris for the most home runs in a single season in American League history.
-In the second game of a doubleheader (and the Yankees' second-to-last regular season game) against the Texas Rangers at Globe Life Field on October 4, Judge hit his 62nd home run off Jesús Tinoco, setting the new single-season American League home run record.
+On September 28, Judge hit his 61st home run off Tim Mayza of the Toronto Blue Jays, tying Roger Maris for the most home runs in a single season in AL history.
+In the second game of a doubleheader (and the Yankees' second-to-last regular season game) against the Texas Rangers at Globe Life Field on October 4, Judge hit his 62nd home run off Jesús Tinoco, setting the new single-season AL home run record.
 Judge was selected as the AL Player of the Week for the week of September 29–October 5.
-Judge claimed his third AL Player of the Month Award in September 2023.
+He claimed his third AL Player of the Month Award of the season in September.
 He batted .417/.565/.869 for September.

 In 2022, Judge led the major leagues with 62 home runs, 133 runs scored, 131 RBI (tied with Pete Alonso of the Mets), 111 walks, and batted .311/.425/.686 with 177 hits, 28 doubles, and 19 intentional walks, while stealing 16 bases in 19 attempts, in 157 games.
-He was denied the American League triple crown, as Luis Arráez of the Minnesota Twins had a batting average that was five points higher than Judge's.
+He was denied the AL triple crown, as Luis Arráez of the Minnesota Twins had a batting average that was five points higher than Judge's.